 (5) Change of Use of a Non-conforming Structure.
-The use of a nonconforming structure may not be changed to another use unless the Planning Board, after receiving a written application, determines that the new use will have no greater adverse impact on the water body or wetland, or on the subject or adjacent properties and resources than the existing use.
+The use of a nonconforming structure may not be changed to another use unless the Planning Board the reviewing authority, after receiving a written application, determines that the new use will have no greater adverse impact on the water body or wetland, or on the subject or adjacent properties and resources than the existing use, and a permit is issued by the Code Enforcement Officer.

-In determining that no greater adverse impact will occur, the Planning Board shall require written documentation from the applicant, regarding the probable effects on public health and safety, the level of human activity, erosion and sedimentation, water quality, fish and wildlife habitat, vegetative cover, visual and actual points of public access to waters, natural beauty, floodplain management, archaeological and historic resources, commercial fishing and maritime activities, and other functionally water-dependent uses.
+In determining that no greater adverse impact will occur, the Planning Board the reviewing authority shall require written documentation from the applicant, regarding the probable effects on public health and safety, the level of human activity, erosion and sedimentation, water quality, fish and wildlife habitat, vegetative cover, visual and actual points of public access to waters, natural beauty, floodplain management, archaeological and historic resources, commercial fishing and maritime activities, and other functionally waterdependent uses.